TheSlimvReal/PSE---LA-meets-ML/wiki/Technologies.md

-This is a list of the technologies and models we use for planing and developing this project.
+This is a list of the technologies and models we use for planning and developing this project.

 ### Waterfall Model
 * [Wikipedia](https://en.wikipedia.org/wiki/Waterfall_model)